 While federal action and safety requirements can address part of the problem, state laws have a direct impact on promoting safer behavior by drivers and occupants.
-Unfortunately, as demonstrated by this Report, there are still far too many highway safety laws that are lacking across the nation.
+Unfortunately, as demonstrated by this report, far too many highway safety laws are lacking across the nation.

-In 2016:
+In 2017:

-- 37,461 people were killed in motor vehicle crashes a 5.6% increase from the previous year.
-This follows an 8.4% increase from 2014 to 2015, which was the largest percentage increase in nearly 50 years. - Automobile crashes remain a leading cause of death for Americans age five to 34. - Almost half (48%) of passenger vehicle occupants killed were unrestrained. - A total of 5,286 motorcyclists died, totaling 14% of all crash fatalities. - 1,233 children aged 14 and younger were killed in motor vehicle crashes, including 311 children age four through seven and 228 children age 2 and younger. - Crashes involving young drivers (age 15 20) resulted in 4,853 fatalities, accounting for almost 13% of all crash deaths. - There were 10,585 fatalities in crashes involving a drunk driver. - In crashes involving a distracted driver, 3,450 people were killed.
+- 37,133 people were killed in motor vehicle crashes a 1.8% decrease from the previous year.
+This marginal decrease follows two years of increases. - Automobile crashes remain a leading cause of death for Americans age five to 34. - Almost half (47%) of passenger vehicle occupants killed were unrestrained. - A total of 5,172 motorcyclists died, amounting to 14% of all crash fatalities. - 1,147 children aged 14 and younger were killed in motor vehicle crashes, including 267 children age four through seven and 248 children age two and younger. - Crashes involving young drivers (age 15 20) resulted in 4,750 fatalities, accounting for almost 13% of all crash deaths. - There were 10,874 fatalities in crashes involving a drunk driver. - In crashes involving a distracted driver, 3,166 people were killed.

-An additional 407 laws need to be adopted in all states and DC to fully meet Advocates' recommended optimal safety laws in this report.
+An additional 406 laws need to be adopted in all states and DC to fully meet Advocates' recommended optimal safety laws in this report.